-(October 31, 2021) Tashi and Nungshi Malik love to live life on the edge.
+(October 31, 2021) Tashi and Nungshi Malik, Indian athletes, love to live life on the edge.
 Years ago, when the two mountaineers were caught in the longest snow storm at an altitude of 14,000 feet at Denali, the highest mountain peak in North America – and temperatures dipped to minus 40 degrees – nothing worried them more than the possibility of having to abort their attempt to summit the peak.
 Determined to go through with their plans, they spent a week inside their tiny tent waiting for better weather.
 Most other climbers began to descend, but giving up was not an option.
 The two Indian mountaineers took a huge gamble and decided to ascend.
 Dodging danger at every step as they delicately negotiated crevasses and steep slopes, they finally managed to summit on June 4, 2014.

 “That feeling when we finally stood on top of North America cannot be described,” smile Tashi and Nungshi, settling down for an exclusive interview with Global Indian.
 Denali is considered to be the third most isolated peak on Earth after Mt Everest and Mt Aconcagua.